hackercouch/hackercouch/_couches/nemo.md

 email: me@captnemo.in
 website: https://captnemo.in
 reddit: vim_vs_emacs
-city: Bangalore
+city: Berlin
-country: IN
+country: DE
-region: Indiranagar
+region: Mitte
 ---

-We have a guest bedroom possibly available, depending on dates.

-We also have a cat, lots of boardgames, and fast internet.
+We have a guest bed and a few boardgames to offer.